Our Team

 MA (2023)

 I am a Special Education teacher, working with children with learning disorders, emotional and mental difficulties, and more.
-I studied learning disorders to improve my teaching skills and my ability to help my students; and I focused on math - a challenge for many students.
+I studied learning disorders to improve my ability to help my students; and I focused on math - a challenge for many students.
 My MA thesis showed how developing number reading skills requires a combination of explicit knowledge about number syntax and the cognitive mechanisms that support it.
 I hope my discoveries will help future students and teachers.

 ellash27@gmail.comElla Shalit